Kyramee/netbox-openshift/netbox/README.md

 | `service.loadBalancerIP`                        | Request a specific IP address when `service.type` is LoadBalancer   | `""`                                         |
 | `service.loadBalancerSourceRanges`              | A list of allowed IP ranges when `service.type` is LoadBalancer     | `[]`                                         |

-### Netbox ServiceAccount
+### NetBox ServiceAccount

-The following table lists the configurable parameters of Netbox ServiceAccount.
+The following table lists the configurable parameters of NetBox ServiceAccount.

 | Parameter                                       | Description                                                         | Default                                      |
 | ------------------------------------------------|---------------------------------------------------------------------|----------------------------------------------|